 You will likely have to serve some jail time upon your third California DUI conviction.
 The penalty for a third DUI in the state is between 120 days and one year in jail.

 Facing a DUI Conviction in California?
 Contact Us Today for Help

 Your DUI sentence can be affected by any number of details.
 If you’re facing a conviction, you should enlist the help of a skilled DUI lawyer to explain how the law applies to you specifically.
-An attorney from Spolin Law P.C. can help determine what factors will affect your sentencing, how severe your sentence is likely to be, and if/how there is any chance of getting your sentence reduced.
+An attorney or staff member from Spolin Law P.C. can help determine what factors will affect your sentencing, how severe your sentence is likely to be, and if/how there is any chance of getting your sentence reduced.